Pova/personal/README.md

 - vector fields
 - differential equations

-The current version of my website has updates to these projects (cleaner aesthetics, more interactivity).
+The current version of my website has updates to these projects (cleaner aesthetics, more interactive).

 <hr>